ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 ++++++++

-For normal operation, the Disabled output function sets the output value of the channel to the trim value (for example, if :ref:`SERVO5_FUNCTION<SERVO5_FUNCTION>` is 0 then channel 5 will output SERVO5_TRIM).
+For normal operation, the Disabled output function sets the output value of the channel to 0, ie no PWM pulses being sent.
 The exception to this is when a MAVLink override of the channel or a mission servo set is used.
 So in some ways "disabled" could be called "mission-controlled".